-- Develop and communicate a scientific explanation addressing a question of local relevance about resources generated by the sun or Earth (Grade 5) Details...
+- Develop and communicate a scientific explanation addressing a question of local relevance about resources generated by the sun or Earth (Grade 5 ) Details...
 View more aligned curriculum...
-Give feedback on this alignment...
+Do you agree with this alignment?
 Thanks for your feedback!

 - Paper and pencils